-EQUIPMENT, FURNITURE & MAINTENANCE RECORD
+EQUIPMENT, FURNITURE & MAINTENANCE RECORD (National Principle 8)

 There are several factors that can contribute to a hazard, such as a deprived program, insufficient supervision and dilapidated equipment.
-To ensure a child safe environment free from hazards, we have implemented practices and continue to monitor Service policies and procedures that uphold Australian Safety Standards.
+To ensure a child safe environment free from hazards, our OSHC Service has implemented practices and continue to monitor Service policies and procedures that uphold Australian Safety Standards.